Volkswagen Golf Mk1: Entering difficult times

-In 1966 Volkswagen built almost 1.5 million automobiles and reported net profits of DM 300,000,000.
-By 1967 domestic sales had fallen to 370,000 units from a high of 600,000 units in 1965.
+In 1966, Volkswagen built almost 1.5 million automobiles and reported net profits of DM 300,000,000.
+By 1967, domestic sales had fallen to 370,000 units from a high of 600,000 units in 1965.
 A government-backed economic stimulus package was able to produce a rebound in sales.
 Beetle exports to the United States went from 232,550 in 1963 to 423,008 in 1968.

 Local competitors Ford-Werke and Opel launched new small car models (the Escort and Kadett, respectively) targeted directly at Volkswagen's traditional market.
 Volkswagen's share of the German domestic car market dropped from 45% in 1960 to 26% in 1972.

-Profits fell from a high of DM 330,000,000 in 1969 to DM 12,000,000 in 1971, mainly due to slumping Beetle sales and high R&D costs.
+VW's profits fell from a high of DM 330,000,000 in 1969 to DM 12,000,000 in 1971, mainly due to slumping Beetle sales and high R&D costs.

-In 1971 the United States' government ended international convertibility of the US dollar to gold in what is termed the Nixon shock.
+In 1971, the United States government ended international convertibility of the US dollar to gold in what is termed the Nixon shock.
 One outcome of this was that the Deutsche Mark rose 40% against the US dollar in 1971.
 This, combined with a 10% import duty on cars entering the US, caused Beetle sales to plummet in what had become a critical market for Volkswagen.
-In 1973 the OPEC oil crisis hit, triggering a global recession.
+In 1973, the OPEC oil crisis hit, triggering a global recession.
 The German government responded with emergency measures banning private car use on certain days of the week and comprehensive speed limits.

-In 1972 Opel's share of the German market rose to 20.4%, making them Germany's largest automobile manufacturer and overtaking Volkswagen in their domestic market.

-In 1972 the Center for Auto Safety published "Small—on safety: the designed-in dangers of the Volkswagen", which examined the safety deficiencies of the Beetle just as Ralph Nader's earlier book Unsafe at Any Speed had done for the Chevrolet Corvair.
+In 1972, Opel's share of the German market rose to 20.4%, making them Germany's largest automobile manufacturer and overtaking Volkswagen in their domestic market.
+That same year, the Center for Auto Safety published "Small—on safety: the designed-in dangers of the Volkswagen", which examined the safety deficiencies of the Beetle just as Ralph Nader's earlier book Unsafe at Any Speed had done for the Chevrolet Corvair.
 All of the foregoing combined to result in Volkswagen posting a DM 807,000,000 loss in 1974.
-In the same year Volkswagen of America alone posted a DM 200,000,000 loss.
+That same year, Volkswagen of America alone posted a DM 200,000,000 loss.